 I’ll write “Frozen Pizza, fruit-Thursday” on my list, so I won’t forget and cook those pizzas on a different night.

-Here’s my Menu this week after going through my pantry and comparing my “Master List” to store circulars, plus a few printed recipes I found:
+Here’s a recent sample menu after going through my pantry and comparing my “Master List” to store circulars, plus a few printed recipes I found:

 Step 4: Make Your Shopping List

 Now you’re ready to make a separate shopping list (also included in the printable pack at the bottom of this post).

 On this list, of course, you will fill in what items you need for those 7 meals you wrote down.

 Look at each menu item and the ingredients you’ll need, and go through your pantry, fridge and freezer one more time, with your list in hand.